PdxCodeGuild/career-guide/README.md

 [Back to Main Page](/README.md)

 Below are resources to aid you in your job search.
 Be sure to follow the guidelines below to ensure a strong online presence.
-Last but not least, Google yourself to make sure there's nothing that you aren't proud of!
+Before you start, Google yourself to make sure there's nothing that you aren't proud of!

+## Contents
+- PDX Code Guild Support Groups
+- Getting Noticed
+- Looking for Open Opportunities
+- Applying to Jobs
+- Staying Organized
+- Technical Prep

-## PDX Support Groups
+## PDX Code Guild Support Groups
+Be sure to join the following Slack groups:
 - [Alumni Hackerspace](https://portlandcodeguild.slack.com/archives/C010L9P9A4Q) (Slack)
 - [Job Leads](https://portlandcodeguild.slack.com/archives/C1CFFULCE) (Slack)

 ## <a href="getting-noticed"></a>Getting Noticed

-**Note: This section is currently being reorganized.**

 The first step to getting a job is getting noticed.
 To get that first initial encounter with recruiters, please read the following tutorials: